devnewton/taab/docs/backend.md

-Messages returned by /get.php et /post.php backend responses in TSV.
+Messages are returned in TSV format.

 # TSV format